 For People Like Me The myth of generations. — re:generation quarterly, Fall 1999

-Andy serves on the governing boards of Fuller Theological Seminary and the Council for Christian Colleges and Universities.
+Andy serves on the governing boards of Fuller Theological Seminary and InterVarsity Christian Fellowship.
+He also serves as an advisor to The Repentance Project, The Pelican Project, and Revoice.
 For more than ten years he was an editor and producer at Christianity Today, including serving as executive editor from 2012 to 2016.
 He served the John Templeton Foundation in 2017 as senior strategist for communication.
 His work and writing have been featured in The New York Times, The Wall Street Journal, Time, and several editions of Best Christian Writing and Best Spiritual Writing—and, most importantly, received a shout-out in Lecrae's 2014 single "Non-Fiction."

 From 1998 to 2003, Andy was the editor-in-chief of re:generation quarterly, a magazine for an emerging generation of culturally creative Christians.
 For ten years he was a campus minister with InterVarsity Christian Fellowship at Harvard University.
 He studied classics at Cornell University and received an M.Div. summa cum laude from Boston University School of Theology.
 A classically trained musician who draws on pop, folk, rock, jazz, and gospel, he has led musical worship for congregations of 5 to 20,000.
 He lives with his family in Pennsylvania.